netanel152/dockerized-app-deployment/README.md

 - **vm_setup/install_ssh_service.sh**: Sets up SSH for secure VM access.
 - **vm_setup/prepare_app_scripts.sh**: Prepares application scripts (permissions, line endings).

+## Additional Information

+- **Cloning the Project:** If you're cloning the project from a Git repository, add the `config.env` file to your project locally for proper configuration. it will be in a speared file that I will provided you in the mail.

 # Project Setup and Execution Guide

 ## Getting Started